-We are still available to answer any questions you may have.
+We are available to answer any questions you may have.
 Our Office Hours are 7 AM – 3 PM Weekdays.
 We can be reached at (814) 695-6300.
-Thank you for your understanding and patience.
+Thank you for your understanding and patience during this challenging time.

 As an essential part of our water system’s maintenance program, the Blair Township Water and Sewer Authority opens hydrants in the spring and fall to “flush” minerals and deposits from our water mains.
 Water main flushing is necessary to preserve water quality in our water distribution system.